PAPIsdotio/global-2018/cfp-guidelines.md

 ### Startups

-PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury.
+PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury!
 We're looking for new startups that have AI / ML at their core.
 Selected startups will be able to present and exhibit at the conference.
 Applications should be made via a separate platform (To Be Announced).

+## Tracks

+### Applying ML in the real-world (everyone)

+This track is for everyone who's interested in the integration of ML into real-world applications — from engineers and scientists to managers.
+It will feature presentations of ML use cases in new areas and discussions on the challenges and lessons learnt in integrating ML into various applications/products.
+This can include domain-specific challenges, as well as those related to product design, transparency, privacy, fairness, accountability, ethics, etc. We would like to also encourage the community to share their failure stories — after all, you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system!

+### ML engineering (technical)

+This track is dedicated to discussions on the more technical challenges and lessons learnt from experience in deploying ML systems in production.
+It is targeted at software developers and ML engineers.
+It will feature presentations of techniques, architectures, infrastructures, pipelines, frameworks, APIs to create or improve intelligent applications (from embedded to web-scale).
+We strongly encourage very technical content for this track.

+### New ML techniques (technical + advanced)

+This is our second technical track, targeted at the most experienced professionals who have an advanced knowledge of ML.
+It is dedicated to the presentation of innovations and applied research which are the future of the industry.
+Proposals for this track will be evaluated on the basis of their novelty.

+### Tools (everyone / no slides allowed)

+This track will be featuring demos of tools that make it easier to integrate ML into real-world products/applications and to deploy it at scale.
+We welcome open source or freely accessible tools.
+We will also select demos of proprietary tools as long as the presentations are not commercial, engaging, practical, or teach how to do a specific task.

 ## We’re looking forward to receiving your best proposals!